kiran-bhalerao/saathi/assets/content/chapters/en/chapters/chapter_01_the_partnership.md

 # Chapter 1: The Partnership
 ## More Than Just Duty

----

-### A Little Story
+## A Little Story

 Sunita and Ravi got married three years ago.
 Every day follows the same pattern.
 Ravi goes to work.
 Sunita manages the home.
 They eat dinner together.
 They sleep.
 Repeat.

-One day, Sunita's friend asked her: *"Are you happy?"*
+One day, Sunita's friend asked her: "Are you happy?"

 Sunita paused.
 She had never thought about it.

-*"I do my duty,"* she replied. *"Ravi provides.
+"I do my duty," she replied.
+"Ravi provides.
 I cook and clean.
-What more is there?"*
+What more is there?"

-Her friend smiled. *"A cup of chai."*
+Her friend smiled.
+"A cup of chai."

-*"What?"*
+"What?"

-*"Think about it.
+"Think about it.
 Would you drink chai made with just water and tea leaves?
 It's drinkable, but boring!
 You need sugar for sweetness.
 Cardamom for excitement.
-Maybe some ginger for kick!"*
+Maybe some ginger for kick!"

----

-### More Than Duties
+## More Than Duties

 Marriage isn't just a list of tasks:
 - He earns money ✓